-Click here to read our latest updates on Covid-19.
+Click here to read our latest update on UK School Departures Summer 2021.

 At Camps, we are part of the communities we work with.
 That means we have a deep understanding of the challenges faced locally and we consult with local stakeholders to create real solutions.